Men are marched out of prison camps. Then corpses float down the river – KION546

 The experts say they are in a race against time to preserve evidence, in case it is needed for potential war crimes prosecutions in the future.
 They also confirmed the signs of torture apparent to the group in Sudan who’ve been collecting the corpses.

-While investigators in Sudan continue to examine the bodies, Tigrayans and those helping them in Humera face a daily struggle to remain free from arrest and abuse.
+While investigators in Sudan prepare to put forward their findings, Tigrayans and those helping them in Humera face a daily struggle to remain free from arrest and abuse.

 And Tigrayans like Gerri, on the other side of the border, mourn and dig shallow graves for the bodies that drift downstream.

-Note: This story has been updated with the latest findings from forensic experts in Sudan.
-Jennifer Hansler contributed to this report.